datarightplus/datarightplus-banking-bulk-transactions-v1/draft-authors-datarightplus-banking-bulk-transactions-v1.md

 # High Level Process

-This document, as extended further in OpenAPI format within [@!DATARIGHTPLUS-REDOCLY], describes the endpoints to deliver the Bulk Banking Transaction Detail capability.
+This document, as extended further in OpenAPI format within [@!DATARIGHTPLUS-REDOCLY-ID2], describes the endpoints to deliver the Bulk Banking Transaction Detail capability.
 An identified challenge faced by participants within the Australian CDR is a desire of Initiators to obtain Banking Transaction Details for all transactions while balancing the performance constraints of Providers.
 On the one hand Initiators are often needing to iterate over lists of transactions to obtain, on an individual basis, transaction details, sometimes hitting the upper bounds of the prescribed Non-Functional Requirements while on the other hand Providers often must interact with many different sources of data to provide all the attributes contained within the `BankingTransactionDetailV1` schema.

 At a high level the process expected to be followed through the implementation of the prescribed endpoints is as follows:

 1. Initiator obtains a Consumer approved token, containing the `bank:transaction:read` and `bank:accounts.basic:read` scopes from the Provider through normal processes as prescribed within [@!PROFILE-AU-CDR], [@!CDS] and [@!CDR-RULES];
-2. Initiator obtains a list of banking accounts, using the `listBankingAccounts` operation, as described in [@!DATARIGHTPLUS-REDOCLY].
+2. Initiator obtains a list of banking accounts, using the `listBankingAccounts` operation, as described in [@!DATARIGHTPLUS-REDOCLY-ID2].
 Further elaboration regarding this endpoint is outside the scope of this document;
 3. Initiator lodges a `requestBankingTransactionDetailList` request, including account identifier and desired filters, from the Provider Resource Server;
 4. The Provider responds with metadata including the Action Identifier to be used to address the action by the Initiator;
 5. Periodically the Initiator polls the Provider Resource Server using the `getBankingTransactionDetailListStatus` operation until the status returned indicates readiness;